 \section{Numerical Experiment}

 \textbf{Over-parameterized Regression Game.} In a regression problem, the goal is to find a parameter vector $x \in \mathbb{R}^d$ that minimizes the loss function $\ell^{\text{tr}}(x)$ over the training dataset $D^{\text{tr}}$.
 Without explicit regularization, an over-parameterized regression problem exhibits multiple global minima over the training dataset, and not all optimal regression coefficients perform equally well.
-Considering a secondary objective provides a principled way to select among these solutions: it guides us toward parameters that not only fit the training data but also optimize an additional desirable property.
+Introducing a secondary objective provides a principled way to select among these solutions: it guides us toward parameters that not only fit the training data but also optimize an additional desirable property.
 For instance, using the $\ell_1$-norm as a secondary objective favors sparse solutions, while using the $\ell_2$-norm selects solutions with smaller overall magnitude.